hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_operations.md

     </tbody>
 </table>

-Mdm links updated in this way will automatically have their `linkSource` set to `MANUAL`.
+MDM links updated in this way will automatically have their `linkSource` set to `MANUAL`.

 ### Example